yugabyte/yb-sql-workshop/query-using-bi-tools/README.md

 * orders   : the orders representing the product purchases the users have performed
 * reviews  : reviews about products written by various people

-We will then use the SQL query functionality of YugaByte DB to power business intelligence (often abbreviated to just *BI*) tools.
-Most BI tools rely on a wide range of query functionality from the underlying database.
-Here we will answer some questions about the ecommerce site, which in turn will require the following:
+We will then use the SQL query functionality of YugaByte DB to answer some questions about the ecommerce site.
+This in turn will require RDBMS-like query capabilities, for example:
 * Filter data using `WHERE` clauses
 * Join data between tables
 * Perform data aggregation using `GROUP BY`
 * Use built-in functions such as `SUM`, `MIN`, `MAX`, etc.

+Optionally, we will point a business intelligence (often abbreviated to just *BI*) tool to visualize some of this information.
 We will use [Metabase](https://github.com/metabase/metabase), which is an open-source visual BI tool.
 Metabase is:
 > The simplest, fastest way to get business intelligence and analytics to everyone in your company.

 ## Pre-requisites